 Robo advisors use a TLS connection and two-factor identification, verifying your phone number or email when you sign in on a new device to keep your information safe.
 You will likely need to connect your regular bank account to your new investment account, but your banking info won’t be stored in the app.
-You can take extra precautions such as using a unique password, updating contact info, and avoid signing in to your account on an unsecured public network.
+You can take extra precautions by using a unique password, updating contact info, and avoiding signing into your account on an unsecured public network.

 Which Robo Advisor Should I Use?

 There are pros and cons to every robo advisor.
-Before making a decision, it’s best to read a review, decide which features are important to you, and determine your budget – how much you want to invest initially.
+Before deciding, it’s best to read a review, determine which features are important to you, and determine your budget – how much you want to invest initially.

 While we can’t recommend a single robo advisor that will work for every individual, we offer recommendations based on your investing experience and budget.
 And of course, we have our favorites, including M1 Finance and Wealthfront, which we think will meet most investors’ needs.
 But you should determine your goals and compare the financial planning features offered before making you get started.